Medicare Advantage plans

 (Health Management Organizations) - and still other MAs are set up as PFFSs (Private Fee for Service Organizations).
 A number of key differences exist between the organization of a PPO, HMO, and PFFS.
 All three have distinct advantages and disadvantages.

-- HMOs (Health Management Organizations) - try to keep costs down by having a more restrictive health care provider network (meaning you will pay more when going outside the network).
+- HMO (Health Management Organization) - try to keep costs down by having a more restrictive health care provider network (meaning you will pay more when going outside the network).

-- HMO-POS (an HMO Point of Service) - this HMO has a more flexible network structure, allowing HMO members to use providers outside of the network (usually at a higher cost) and may not count the out-of-network costs toward the member's MOOP (or Maximum out-of-pocket limit - see below).
+- HMO-POS (HMO Point of Service) - this HMO has a more flexible network structure, allowing HMO members to use providers outside of the network (usually at a higher cost) and may not count the out-of-network costs toward the member's MOOP (or Maximum out-of-pocket limit - see below).

-- PPOs (Preferred Provider Organizations) - have a more flexible healthcare provider network and usually have in-network and out-of-network costs sharing.
+- PPO (Preferred Provider Organization) - have a more flexible healthcare provider network and usually have in-network and out-of-network costs sharing.

-- PFFSs (Private Fee for Service Organizations) - have no established network, and you can use any healthcare provide who accepts the terms and conditions of the Medicare Advantage plan.
+- PFFS (Private Fee for Service Organization) - have no established network, and you can use any healthcare provide who accepts the terms and conditions of the Medicare Advantage plan.